Last updated: September 22, 2019

 • Payment information, such as credit card number and expiration date;

 • Stories, comments, photos, and other information posted in our interactive online features;

 • Correspondence and other information that you send to us; and

 • Additional information as otherwise described to you at the point of collection or pursuant to your consent.

 We also may collect certain information automatically when you visit the Services (“Usage Information”), including:

 • Your Internet Protocol (IP) address, which is the number automatically assigned to your computer whenever you access the Internet and that can sometimes be used to derive your general geographic area;

 • Other unique identifiers, including mobile device identification numbers;

-• Sites you visited before and after visiting the Services;
+• Sites or mobile apps you used before and after using the Services;

 • Pages you view and links you click on within the Services;